ujjwalguptaofficial/fortjs-doc/docs/authentication/passport/passport.md

 }
 ```

+For a complete example, refer to the [Passportjs session Auth Example](https://github.com/ujjwalguptaofficial/fortjs-passport/tree/main/examples/session).

-In the next chapter, we will learn how to implement [JWT Authentication](/docs/authentication/passport/passport-jwt.md).
+👉 In the next chapter, we will learn how to implement [JWT Authentication using passportjs](/docs/authentication/passport/passport-jwt.md).